-We track down the evidence and help you get your money back.
-And we work with the authorities, helping you follow regulations and reporting obligations.
+- track down the evidence and help you get your money back;

-We help prevent fraud by working on your processes and policies – especially on communications, financial controls, data protection, bribery, corruption and early identification.
-We also advise on trustees’ rights and obligations, and we can help with website penetration testing, insurance, employment contracts and line management.
+- work on your processes and policies – especially on communications, financial controls, data protection, bribery, corruption and early identification;

-We can even deliver bespoke training to your staff, to make sure they’re equipped to prevent and cure fraud.
+We can also deliver bespoke training to your staff, to make sure they’re equipped to prevent and cure fraud.

-The National Cyber Security Centre, part of GCHQ, gives advice and information.
-There’s a helpful summary of simple, low-cost techniques for improving cyber-security.
+The National Cyber Security Centre, part of the GCHQ, gives advice and information.
+There’s a helpful summary of simple, low-cost techniques for improving cyber security.

-Our charity newsletter covers website impersonation, preventing fraud and five charity frauds.
+Our weekly charity briefing covers website impersonation, preventing fraud, and five charity frauds.
 There’s also the Fraud Advisory Panel’s report: Tackling fraud in the charity sector.